Single-token vs Two-token Blockchain Tokenomics: Introduction

 {\bf Related work.} In the single-token setting, our results build on the model of \cite{decentralization_friction}.
-Compared to that prior work, our results accommodate a more general class of equilibria with respect to their features, that facilitate stable prices without the requirement to employ buy backs.
+Compared to that prior work, our results accommodate a more general class of equilibria (see Appendix~\ref{app:eq:simpler} for details) with respect to their features, that facilitate stable prices without the requirement to employ buybacks.
 To the best of our knowledge, ours is the first analytical model for such systems to study their equilibria and related token price paths achieving all four desiderata.
-Prior work includes the effects of tokens regarding user adoption and equilibrium section \cite{bakos2019role, bakos2022overcoming, sockin2023model, li2018digital}, or using token supply and buyback to promote optimal growth and service provision~\cite{cong2021tokenomics, cong2022token}.
-Different aspects of the monetary characteristics of tokens have been studied in \cite{schilling2019some, pagnotta2022decentralizing, prat2021fundamental}, while \cite{kiayias2023would} considered token burning.
-Typically the users receive the most modelling attention, but \cite{chitra2021competitive} expand on the strategy space of validators and their alternative uses for tokens.
-While all previous work has focused on the single token design, \cite{Dimitri2023} has considered a two-token model.
+Prior work includes the effects of tokens regarding user adoption and equilibrium selection \cite{bakos2019role, bakos2022overcoming, li2018digital,sockin2023model}, or using token supply and buybacks to promote optimal growth and service provision~\cite{cong2021tokenomics, cong2022token}.
+Different aspects of the monetary characteristics of tokens have been studied in \cite{schilling2019some, pagnotta2022decentralizing, prat2021fundamental}, while \cite{kiayias2023would} considered token burning; notably one can view QR as a generalization of the token burning mechanism that is more versatile, cf. \ref{remark:burning}.
+In prior work, typically users receive the most attention, but \cite{chitra2021competitive} expand on the strategy space of validators and their alternative uses for tokens.
+Further works modeling validators staking strategies are \cite{cong2022tokenomics,jermann2023macro,saleh2021blockchain,john2021equilibrium}.
+While all previous work has focused on the single token design, \cite{Dimitri2023} considered two-token systems and proposed several economic indicators.